A7med7x7/mlxtras/README.md

 mlxtras is a machine learning utility library for feature engineering, model validation, reporting, and MLflow experiment tracking.
 It provides reusable helpers for pandas, scikit-learn, LightGBM, and time-series workflows.

 ### How it started
-This library began as a personal project to learn Python packaging and create reusable tools for common machine learning workflows.
-It is designed to help you iterate quickly on baselines, validate models, and standardize data science tasks.
+This library began back in 2023 as a personal side quest pointed by my mentor to learn Python packaging and how python projects are created. so I said why not desin it to help me iterate quickly on baselines, validate models, reuse my custom functions and track experiments.

 ## Features